.lastIndexOf()

 array.lastIndexOf(searchElement, fromIndex);

-• searchElement: The element we are looking for.
+• searchElement: The target element in the search.

-A negative fromIndex will offset from the end of the array to begin search.
-The array is still searched backward.
+Note: A negative fromIndex will offset from the end of the array to begin the search.
+The array is still searched backwards.

 const fruits = ['apple', 'orange', 'peach'];